Skip to main content

 • Administrators can map only permissions they are themselves allowed to grant.

-• Removing the directory connection removes its managed group mappings from Lumetry.
+• Removing the directory connection does not delete saved group mappings; remove obsolete mappings separately.

 This capability is intended for a single-organization managed deployment.
 Shared SaaS directory mapping is not supported by this model.